A few weeks ago, I saw this announcement about Dean Gruner, MD, the second CEO to lead ThedaCare during their Lean journey:

 They’ve had short-term (aka emergency or sudden need) succession plans and long-term plans that would be used in planned succession moments like this.

-It’s great to hear (and surprising) that ThedaCare has plans and a process for replacing Gruner.
+It’s great to hear (and not surprising) that ThedaCare has plans and a process for replacing Gruner.
 I hope the ThedaCare board still places the same priority in finding somebody who is a Lean leader, to continue and further improve upon their approach.
 Gruner was promoted as an internal candidate (as had been Toussaint when he was also promoted from CMO to CEO).

 Some Podcasts with Dean Gruner